How to Host an Eco-Friendly Thanksgiving Feast

 • Not only do disposable plates and cutlery cause waste, but they also cost you!

 • Think you're reducing water consumption by having disposable plates?
 Think again!
 The average paper plate requires 8 gallons of freshwater to produce.
 That's a lot of water for one plate!
 If you have 10 guests, that's 80 gallons of water.
-Running a loaded dishwasher uses much less, usually about 6 gallons of water total.
+Running a loaded dishwasher uses much less, usually about 3 to 6 gallons of water total.

 • Food tastes better on real plates.
 You've gone through all of the trouble to make an incredible meal, let it taste even better on real dishes.